Jean-Pierre Papin: Managerial career

-In May 2006, Papin took over from Jacky Duguépéroux as the new coach of RC Strasbourg, who were relegated to the Second Division.
-He had previously been coaching FC Bassin d'Arcachon, an amateur team, and helped them to be promoted from CFA 2 to CFA.
+In May 2006, Papin took over from Jacky Duguépéroux as the new coach of Strasbourg, who were relegated to the Second Division.
+He had previously been coaching Arcachon, an amateur team, and helped them to be promoted from CFA 2 to CFA.

 In 2006–07, he guided Strasbourg back to Ligue 1 with a third-placed finish but came under pressure shortly after the end of the season when internal conflicts at the club surfaced in the press.
 Several players, including '05 league cup final hero Jean-Christophe Devaux, also openly criticized Papin's methods.

-Initially confirmed as manager for the 2007–08 season, he was forced to resign a week later after it was revealed that he had interviewed for the vacant managerial job at RC Lens only hours after his confirmation at Strasbourg.
+Initially confirmed as manager for the 2007–08 season, he was forced to resign a week later after it was revealed that he had interviewed for the vacant managerial job at Lens only hours after his confirmation at Strasbourg.
 He was replaced by Jean-Marc Furlan, former manager of Troyes, while Lens selected Guy Roux as their new manager.
 Ironically, Papin eventually became the manager of Lens after the club lost at Strasbourg, as Roux resigned only five games into the 2007–08 season.
 In the midst of the season, Lens and Papin were fighting to avoid relegation to the Second Division.
 Lens was also eliminated in the first round of both the UEFA cup and the Coupe de France by, respectively, FC Copenhagen (1–1; 1–2) and Second Division side Chamois Niortais (0–1, at home).

 On 29 December 2009, Châteauroux hired the coach to replace Dominique Bijotat.
 He left his position in May 2010 and was replaced by Didier Tholot.

 For the 2014–15 season, Papin once again took the managerial position at FC Bassin d'Archachon in Championnat de France Amateur 2.

 On 2 June 2020, Papin was announced as the new manager of Championnat National 2 side C'Chartres.

 He left his position in October 2022 to go back to Marseille as a technical advisor.